msub2/awesome-webxr/README.md

 ## Development

-*The frameworks and engines that make WebXR content possible.*
+*The tools that make WebXR content possible.*

 ### Frameworks